patters-match/gba-ezflash-sleep-fixes/README.md

 ### Sleep mode issues

-Although sleep patches that can be applied to any game exist (including the ones built-in to the EZ-Flash IV fw2.x and EZ-Flash Omega), these often cause compatibility issues.
+Although sleep patches that can be applied to any GBA game exist (including the ones built-in to the EZ-Flash IV fw2.x and EZ-Flash Omega), these often cause compatibility issues.
 Many games will fail to work at all, or may fail serial communications during multiplayer mode.

 Many first-party Nintendo GBA games do contain their own native sleep mode functions, but these don't work properly when using an EZ-Flash flashcart.
 They will wake the GBA instantly when sleep is engaged, apparently because EZ-Flash devices generate spurious gamepak interrupts.